 Additionally, employers may misclassify certain salaried employees as “exempt,” denying them overtime pay and other benefits.
 Under California law, employers must pay employees overtime unless they fall under an exemption, such as certain administrative, executive, or professional jobs.
 In California, an "exempt" employee must generally be: (1) paid a monthly salary equivalent on an hourly basis to not less than two times the California minimum wage for full-time employment; and (2) engaged in work which is primarily intellectual, managerial, or creative, and which requires exercise of discretion and independent judgment.

-CPM has brought ground-breaking litigation challenging employer practices that unfairly misclassify employees.
-If you believe you have been misclassified, contact CPM attorney Adam Zapala at (650) 697-6000.
+CPM has brought groundbreaking litigation challenging employer practices that unfairly misclassify employees.
+If you believe you have been misclassified, please follow up with Adam Zapala or Tamarah Prevost.

 Misclassification Cases of Note

 CPM, along with Block & Leviton, filed a lawsuit against Lowe’s HIW, Inc. (“Lowe’s”) on June 15, 2012, alleging that Lowe’s had misclassified its California installers as independent contractors in violation of California law.
 Judge Jeffrey S. White granted the plaintiffs' motion for class certification in August 2013, certifying the class of California installers and appointing CPM and Block & Leviton as class counsel.
 On behalf of the class of California installers, the firms secured a $6.5 million settlement, which received preliminarily approval from the court on June 25, 2014, and is currently awaiting final approval.